 Note: The School of Nursing does not use overall GPA as an admission indicator.
 Instead, a nursing pre-requisite GPA is calculated based on the courses listed above.
 Students may calculate their own GPA using a GPA calculator.

-Students transferring sciences courses from the community college should be aware that a 4 Semester Hour Credit (SHC) science course, such as Anatomy and Physiology, taken at the community college, will be separated when it is transfered to the university.
-Therefore, if a student receives a C in Anatomy and Physiology at the community college, that grade will transfer in as 2 Cs--one for the class (3 SHC) and one for the lab (1 SHC) which would make the student ineligible for the upper division nursing major at UNCC.
+Students transferring science courses from outside UNC Charlotte should be aware that a 4 Semester Hour Credit (SHC) science course, such as Anatomy and Physiology, will be separated when it is transfered to the university.
+Therefore, if a student receives a C in a 4 credit science course, that grade will transfer in as 2 Cs--one for the class (3 SHC) and one for the lab (1 SHC) which would make the student ineligible for the upper division nursing major at UNCC.

 Application to the Upper Division Major: Processes and Deadlines